TheFartingMan/TheFartingMan/README.md

 I like to learn and write code in Java, C#, and Python

-I also have been learning the Unity game engine, as well as blender and aseprite
+I also have been learning the Unity game engine, as well as Blender and Aseprite

 ## Projects
 Currently I have been working on learning the basics of game dev in Unity